World in a Cell

-Over the past two years this broadly post-disciplinary team of scientists, storytellers, artists, programmers and conceptual thinkers at the USC Bridge Institute at the Michelson Center for Convergent Biosciences and the World Building Media Lab at USC Media Arts + Practice division of Cinematic Arts continue to explore and develop the new language of the Pancreatic Beta Cell.
-They continue to create this fully experiential virtual world in a single cell, using these metaphors of the complex systems of a city.
-Using storytelling and world building we present scientific detail in ways that are engaging and approachable for both laymen and experts.
+Over the past two years this broadly post-disciplinary team of scientists, storytellers, artists, programmers and conceptual thinkers at the USC Bridge Institute in the Michelson Center for Convergent Biosciences and the World Building Media Lab at USC Media Arts + Practice division of Cinematic Arts, have been exploring and developing the new language of the Pancreatic Beta Cell.
+They continue to create this fully experiential virtual world in a single cell, using the metaphor of the complex systems within a city.
+Using storytelling and world building, we present scientific detail in ways that are engaging and approachable for both laymen and experts.
 By creating a virtual world inside a cell, based on the structure and function of a Pancreatic Beta Cell, we will allow people to explore a rich biochemical world while engaging concepts, pathways, and implications through narrative, all backed by scientific rigour.

 World in a Cell is a transmedia project that uses Virtual Reality and Augmented Reality to approach the way we share and depict biological data about the human body.
 The immersive experience inside the cell is making complex scientific concepts more approachable for the general public, and we believe it can ultimately change the way we understand how medications and treatments change biological systems.